cbg-ethz/pybda/docs/source/index.rst

    :align: center
    :height: 325px

-   Each row shows the distribution of the number of cells per cluster (component).
+   Distribution of the number of cells per cluster (component).

 References